 SECTION 3.
 ELECTION AND TERM OF OFFICE OF DIRECTORS

 Commencing with, and including, the January 1996 election of directors by the members of the corporation, five (5) directors shall be elected in each odd-numbered year, and six (6) directors shall be elected in each even-numbered year.
-Each director shall be elected to hold office for a twoyear term and until his or her successor has been duly elected and qualified.
+Each director shall be elected to hold office for a two-year term and until his or her successor has been duly elected and qualified.
 In order to facilitate the transition to the foregoing election structure, at the first meeting of the board of directors of this corporation after the January 1995 election, the board shall select, in a manner agreed upon by the board, six (6) of its members who will serve one (1) year terms (until the 1996 election) and five (5) of its members who will serve two (2) year terms (until the 1997 election).
-If the number of total directors of this corporation changes, the number of directors who will be elected in oddnumbered and even-numbered years will be adjusted to make such numbers as nearly equal as possible.
+If the number of total directors of this corporation changes, the number of directors who will be elected in odd-numbered and even-numbered years will be adjusted to make such numbers as nearly equal as possible.

 SECTION 1.
 POWERS

-(a) General corporate powers.
+- General corporate powers.
 Subject to the provisions of the California Nonprofit Corporation Law and any limitations in the articles of incorporation and these bylaws relating to action required to be approved by the members, the business and affairs of the corporation shall be managed, and all corporate powers shall be exercised, by or under the direction of the board of directors.

-(b) Specific powers.
-Without prejudice to these general powers, and subject to the same limitations, the directors shall have the power to: (i) Select and remove all officers, agents and employees of the corporation; prescribe any powers and duties for them that are consistent with law, with the articles of incorporation, and with these bylaws; and fix their compensation.
+- Select and remove all officers, agents and employees of the corporation; prescribe any powers and duties for them that are consistent with law, with the articles of incorporation, and with these bylaws; and fix their compensation.

-(ii) Change the principal executive office or the principal business office in the State of California from one location to another; cause the corporation to be qualified to do business in any other state, territory, dependency, or country and conduct business within or outside the State of California; and designate any place within or outside the State of California for the holding of any members’ meeting or meetings, including annual meetings.
+- Change the principal executive office or the principal business office in the State of California from one location to another; cause the corporation to be qualified to do business in any other state, territory, dependency, or country and conduct business within or outside the State of California; and designate any place within or outside the State of California for the holding of any members’ meeting or meetings, including annual meetings.

-(iii) Adopt, make, and use a corporate seal; prescribe the forms of membership certificates; and alter the form of the seal and certificate.
+- Adopt, make, and use a corporate seal; prescribe the forms of membership certificates; and alter the form of the seal and certificate.

-(iv) Borrow money and incur indebtedness on behalf of the corporation and cause to be executed and delivered for the corporation’s purposes, in the corporate name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations, and other evidences of debt and securities.
+- Borrow money and incur indebtedness on behalf of the corporation and cause to be executed and delivered for the corporation’s purposes, in the corporate name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations, and other evidences of debt and securities.

 SECTION 2.
 NUMBER AND QUALIFICATION OF DIRECTORS

 Number of Directors.
 The authorized number of directors shall be not less than seven (7) nor more than fifteen (15) until changed by a duly adopted amendment of the Articles of Incorporation or by an amendment of this Section duly adopted by the vote or written consent of a majority of the members entitled to vote on such amendment.
 Subject to the foregoing provisions for changing the exact number of directors, the number of directors of the corporation shall be eleven (11).
 Directors need not be residents of the State of California.
 To be qualified to serve as a member of the Board of Directors, such member must be a NCRA member in good standing.
 To be qualified to serve as a member of the Board of Directors, such member must be a NCRA member in good standing.
 No one may be a candidate for election to the Board unless they are a member in good standing

 SECTION 3.
 ELECTION AND TERM OF THE OFFICE OF DIRECTORS